-Scott Langenecker, a psychiatrist at the University of Illinois, explains that one of the factors that often triggers depression is “ruminant thought.”
+Scott Langenecker, a psychiatrist at the University of Illinois, explains that one of the factors that often triggers depression is “ruminant thoughts.”

 People go through certain times when they become obsessed with negative or fatalistic ideas.

-Routines, living in small spaces, and even relating to the same people all the time can further intensify this “ruminant thought.”
+Routines, living in small spaces, and even relating to the same or negative people all the time can further intensify this type of thinking.

 Depression can be much more common in urban settings than in smaller towns or villages that are more in touch with nature.

-When you do some exercise, even just a half-hour walk, your brain releases endorphins.
+When you get some exercise, even just a half-hour walk, your brain releases endorphins.